-In the event of a tie, the competitor with the highest score in the Working/Construction Drawings of the Floor Plan Component of the test will be declared the winner.
-If a tie still exists at this point, the competitor with the highest score in the Elevation(s) Component of the test will be declared the winner.
-If a tie still exists at this point, the competitor with the highest score in the Wall Section(s) Component of the test will be declared a winner.
+- Tiebreaker #1: The competitor with the highest score in the Working/Construction Drawings of the Floor Plan Component of the test will be declared the winner. - Tiebreaker #2: The competitor with the highest score in the Elevation(s) Component of the test will be declared the winner. - Tiebreaker #3: The competitor with the highest score in the Wall Section(s) Component of the test will be declared a winner.